rwtodd/bascat/README.md

 ## Multiple Languages

-The original version I did was in Go (in this repo).
-I did several other verisions in other languages (scala, java, kotlin, fsharp etc.), but they have since been removed from this repo.
-They are now elsewhere in my github account.
+The original version I did was in Go (this branch).
+I did several other verisions in other languages, and most of those are in this repo in other branches (e.g. csharp-version, unix-version, etc.)

 ## Go Get